Skip to main content

 Recent posts

-Edo Cultural Heritage Commission in North America, Nov.
-21, 2025
+Soft Launch: Edo Cultural Heritage Commission in North America , Nov.
+22, 2025 , Via Zoom, Toronto, Canada

-The Edo Cultural Heritage Commission in North America is an exemplary initiative dedicated to promoting and preserving the rich cultural heritage of the Edo people.
-Our mission is to strengthen cultural connections within the Edo community in North America and Edo State.
-We are thrilled to announce our inaugural global event, which will take place both online and in-person in Toronto on Nov.
-21, 2025.
-This event will introduce the proposal and mapping of the Edo Cultural Heritage Centre in Toronto.
-The centre will feature an Edo-based art gallery (museum), organize workshops for Black youth and children, facilitate exchange programs between North America and Edo State, support Black artists, sculptors, the entertainment industry, and more.
-Hosting by Nekpen Obasogie
+The Edo Cultural Heritage Commission in North America is an exemplary initiative focused on promoting and preserving the vibrant cultural heritage of the Edo people, strengthening cultural connections within the Edo community both in North America and Edo State.
+We are pleased to announce the inaugural soft launch of the Cultural Heritage Commission in Toronto, Canada, set to take place both online and in person on Saturday, November 22, 2025, at 5:00 PM Nigerian time and 11:00 AM Eastern time.
+This event will reveal the proposal for the Edo Cultural Heritage Centre in Toronto.
+The centre will feature an Edo-based art gallery, conduct workshops for Black youth and children, facilitate exchange programs between North America and Edo State, and support Black artists, sculptors, and the entertainment industry, among other initiatives.
+Hosting by Nekpen Obasogie and Dr. Upiomoh